achyutganti/ou-nlp-research-group/content/post/20-12-01-wowchemy-prize/index.md

 ---
-title: Richard Hendricks Wins First Place in the Wowchemy Prize
+title: Dr.Steven Wilson Wins the Fields Medal
 date: 2020-12-01
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Steven Wilson for winning first place in the...

 <!--more-->